elucian/bee/syntax/composite.md

 ```
 make array := [`a`, `b`, `c`];
-scan c ∈ array do
+for c ∈ array do
   write c;
   write ',';
 repeat;